Whether you need a CPA letter for a mortgage or a rental, Tax Shark’s pricing is simple and transparent.

 Certified Public Accountant

-Anyone can write a CPA letter, but to be accepted, it must be prepared and signed by a CPA or Enrolled Agent on an official document.
+Anyone can write a CPA letter, but to be accepted, it must be prepared and signed by a CPA, Enrolled Agent, or a professional under IRS Circular 230.

 Yes, you can write your own CPA letter, but lenders will still need an official document signed by a CPA or Enrolled Agent to approve it.